Coping with long distance and out of state visitation issues is becoming more common as people relocate after their

-If you and your ex will live relatively close to each other, both of you can drive half-way to exchange your child.
+If you and your ex will live relatively close to each other, both of you can drive half-way to exchange your child at a predetermined location.

 If a longer distance is involved, flying is the most logical approach if your child is old enough.
-Generally, airlines won't let children under the age of 5 fly alone, so an adult will have to accompany the child in these instances.
+Generally, airlines won't let children under the age of 5 fly alone, so an adult will have to accompany your child in these instances.

-For more information about long-distance visitation, read the following questions and answer:
+For more information about long-distance visitation, read the following questions and answers:

 Marie's Question: If we get divorced, I want to move to Texas to live with my mother.
 My husband would want to move to Pennsylvania to live with his family.
 How would visitation work if we live hundreds of miles from each other?
 I can't picture sending my two toddlers on a plane to spend summers with him.

 Brette's Answer: Visitation can work lots of ways.
 You work out a visitation plan for summers and holidays and plan on regular phone contact as well as Skype.
 If you can't afford the travel, then it has to be a shared expense, or he can fly down and stay with them.
 You could both drive and meet halfway.
 When they are older they could fly to him.
 You have to commit to helping them have a relationship with him which may mean some inconvenience for you.

 Karen's Question: Our children are 7 and 11 and I am preparing to move to another state where my family is.
 What do I propose as a reasonable visitation schedule?